 Section 16.04 Contributions.
 The expressed goal of the Fund is to become a self-sustaining research and scholarship fund.
 As such, all contributions to the Fund will be held in perpetuity and only income from investments shall be reported as being available for research grants or scholarships.
 Funds from the principal may be used for necessary Fund administration.
 All contributions are cumulative and will be recognized as listed below:

-Section 16.05 Additional Foundation Funds.
-Nothing in this section shall preclude the establishment of other Foundation Funds within the IAI’s fund structure.

 Article XVII Disciplinary Actions

 Section 17.01 Violations Regarding Ethics and Professional Conduct.